CAMRA North-East Suffolk branch.last updated 13/04/2019

-Has been reported at number 6, but the 1910 Lowestoft Rate book places it at number 75, when the pub was owned by Youngmans & Preston.
+This pub has been reported at number 6, but the 1910 Lowestoft Rate book places it at number 75, when the pub was owned by Youngmans & Preston.
 (The road was renumbered between 1901 & 1911).

 A report in the Ipswich Journal** in Sep 1880 states that :